 Changes to Consumer Credit Laws

-Another major inclusion in regard to personal car loans in the 2020/21 Budget relates to changes to consumer credit laws.
-We have covered the issue in great detail when the pre-budget announcement was made by Treasurer Josh Frydenberg.
+Another major inclusion regarding personal car loans in the 2020/21 Budget relates to changes to consumer credit laws.
+We covered the issue in great detail when the pre-budget announcement was made by Treasurer Josh Frydenberg.

-We encourage you to refer to that article, but in brief, the Government intends to simplify the existing consumer credit laws especially in regard to perceived barriers and duplication in process, to allow better flow of credit.
+We encourage you to refer to that article, but in brief, the Government intends to simplify the existing consumer credit laws, especially regarding perceived barriers and duplication in the process, to allow a better flow of credit.
+This includes considerations around low doc car finance.
 These laws are slated to come into effect from April 2021 and will not impact current car loans or those that have applications currently being quoted or processed with Jade Car Loans or other lenders.